IcarusOZ/TOC_project_2020/README.md

 ![fsm](./img/show-fsm.png)

 ## Usage
 The initial state is set to `user`.
+After user input any character, it will go to `menu` state, and show the main menu.

-Every time `user` state is triggered to `advance` to another state, it will `go_back` to `user` state after the bot replies corresponding message.
+Every time `menu` state is triggered to `advance` to another state, it will `go_back` to `menu` state after the bot replies corresponding message.
+If the `menu` state is triggerd to `advance` to summation state, it will hint the user to input number to go to `result` state, or input non-number character to go back to `menu` state.

-* user
+* menu
-	* Input: "go to state1"
+	* Input: "1"
-		* Reply: "I'm entering state1"
+		* response: show the summation menu. if user input number, summation program will calculate the result

-	* Input: "go to state2"
+	* Input: "2"
-		* Reply: "I'm entering state2"
+		* Reply: show my profile

 ## Deploy
 Setting to deploy webhooks on Heroku.